 San Sebastián – the old town with narrow streets and neoclassial houses

 San Sebastián has been devastated by a fire in the early 19th century.
 The old city was then rebuilt along the old street lines, in neoclassical style.

 We stop in one of the many tapas bars to eat some pintxos, as tapas are called in the Basque Country.

 We stroll through the narrow streets.
 I wonder, why the windows (and balconies) at the Plaza de la Constitución have numbers.
 My Dumont tells me, that the Plaza was used for bullfights and the spectators watched them from the numbered balconies (Marion Golder: “Nordspanien und der Jakobsweg”, Dumont Hamburg 2017).

-In the baroque Iglesia de Santa Maria from the 18th century we find two statues of San Sebastián (or Done Sebastian which the Basques shortened to Donostia).
+In the baroque Iglesia de Santa Maria from the 18th century we find two statues of San Sebastián (or Done Sebastian, an name that the Basques shortened to Donostia).
 This is the traditional wooden sculpture…

 … and here is the modern version of San Sebastián (he died from arrows).

 San Sebastián – the bay La Concha between two hills

 We continue to the famous bay called “La Concha”.
 It IS beautiful.
 I can understand why people select the sandy beach here to recover and swim.
 In the background is the Monte Igueldo.

 Along the Rio Urumea, we find houses from the area of promotorism (late 19th century) and Art Nouveau (after 1900).

 Also the ostentatious Puente Maria Christina has been built aound 1900.

 Not far from here, we find the Jardín Bótanico.
 It is a cosy coffee bar with a lush garden.
 We wrap off our visit of San Sebastián, with a cup of coffee and a carrot cake.